nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to review flashcards.
 2. SWEe! enters review mode.
-3. User enters `↓ key` to show answer.
+3. User requests to show answer.
-4. User enters `→ key` to show the next flashcard.
+4. User requests to show the next flashcard.

     Steps 3-4 are repeated until the user finishes reviewing all flashcards.